AbyssForRoblox/Whitelist2/README.md

 # whitelist
-whitelist yes, (ps void, wl was broken so stav fixed it 😈)
+whitelist yes, (blankvoid is a kind man)